If you accidentally delete a file from your H: or i: drive, you can usually get it back yourself. To do this:

 - A new window will display showing the old contents of the folder at the date/time you selected.
 From there, you can 'copy' the file you want and 'paste' it back into the original window.

 The above method will work for files you deleted recently.
-If the file was deleted longer ago, then you may need to contact us and request a restore from tape.
+If the file was deleted long ago, you may need to contact Information Services and request a restore from tape.

-If the file was deleted a very long time ago (e.g. several months), then it may not be possible to restore it all.
+If the file was deleted a very long time ago (for example, several months), it may not be possible to restore it all.

 Note that 'previous versions' are only taken three times each day, at approximately:

 If you both created and deleted the file between these times we cannot get it back for you.
-Similarly, if you have made changes to the file today, then deleted it before a back-up, then the restored file will not contain your most recent changes.
+Similarly, if you have made changes to the file today, then deleted it before a backup, the restored file will not contain your most recent changes.